moodoki/clip-dataset-probe/readme.md

 # CLIP Dataset Probe

-Let's try using CLIP to look at some image datset and see what we get.,
+Let's try using [CLIP](https://github.com/openai/CLIP) to look at some image datset and see what we get.
+CLIP authors claimed that CLIP can be used as a zero-shot classifier.
+Let's see how good it performs with a bunch of text queries.

 # Setup